 39. Add 2 to 3 or 4 singara depending on the size of the kadai.

-40. Once all the singaras are added, then lower the flame.
+40. Once the singara are added, then lower the heat.

-41. Begin to fry them on a low to medium-low flame.
+41. Begin to fry them on low to medium-low heat.

-42. When one side is light golden then turn over each singara.
+42. When one side is light golden, turn over.

 43. Continue to fry and when the second side is light golden, turn over again.

-44. This way keep on turning them and fry till they have a nice golden crust.
+44. This way keep on turning them and frying till they have a nice golden crust.

 46. Place them on kitchen paper towels to absorb extra oil.
-While frying other batches of singara, slightly increase the flame.
-Add them and again reduce the flame.
+While frying other pieces, slightly increase the heat.
+Add them and again reduce the heat.

-47. Serve aloo phulkopir singara hot or warm with some fried salted green chilis, tamarind chutney or Coriander chutney or Mint chutney or Green chutney.
+47. Serve Aloo Phulkopir Shingara hot or warm with some fried salted green chillies, green chutney, tamarind chutney or mint coriander chutney.

 Ingredients

-- 150 grams cauliflower or 1.5 cups tiny cauliflower florets
+- 150 grams cauliflower or 1.5 cups chopped tiny cauliflower florets

-- 225 grams potatoes or 3 medium potatoes or 1.25 cups small potato cubes
+- 225 grams potatoes or 3 medium potatoes or 1.25 cups chopped small potato cubes

 - 1 tablespoon oil